 Final Thoughts

-Crispy Air Fryer Chickpeas Indian Style
+Crispy Air Fryer Chickpeas With Indian Seasoning

 Equipment

-- Spatula or spoon for stirring
+- Spatula (or spoon; for stirring)

 Ingredients

-- 15 Ounce can cooked chickpeas, drained (also known as garbanzo beans)
+- 15 ounce can cooked chickpeas, drained (also known as garbanzo beans)

 - 1 Tbsp olive oil